EliorEstrin/dot_files/README.md

 # dotfiles
-this is my dotfiles
-contains a varoios configuratuion for nvim, zsh, p10k, allacrity

-use with caution at your own risk!
+These are my dotfiles containing various configurations for nvim, zsh, p10k, and alacritty.
+Please use them with caution and at your own risk.